Naim Audio: After Vereker

 The company was headed by Vereker until his death in 2000, when Paul Stephenson, then Sales Director, became Managing Director until 2015.
-Stephenson saw turnover increase from £6m to £20m and led the company into digital streaming.
+The company saw turnover increase from £6m to £20m and began digital streaming.
 Former R&D Director Trevor Wilson was Managing Director from 2015 to 2018.
 The business was then led by Charlie Henderson as Managing Director between 2018 and 2021, and by 2021 turnover had increased to £39 million, yielding profit before tax of nearly £5 million.

+In 2022, Cedric Magnaud took over as the site director, and the brand's turnover reached 41.8 million pounds.

 Design characteristics

-Naim has a devoted following, gained through a combination of its products' performance, build quality, upgrade and after-sales philosophy.
-In terms of after-sales support, Naim boasts they can service all products ever manufactured by them.

-Typically, the electronics incorporate over-engineered power supplies to ensure fast and generous current delivery to the audio circuitry.
-Naim also market independent low-noise power supplies to give its customers easy and effective upgrade paths for their pre-amplifiers and CD players.

-Internally, the Naim design approach can be seen by their use of materials –– the semiconductors, heavy toroidal transformers, their obsessive attention to earthing, screening and isolation from electronic and mechanical interference, through to their preference for XLR connector, DIN connector and the BNC connector for phono (as opposed to the RCA connector used by almost all other manufacturers).
+Internally, the Naim design approach can be seen by their use of materials –– the semiconductors, heavy toroidal transformers, their attention to earthing, screening and isolation from electronic and mechanical interference, through to their preference for XLR connector, DIN connector and the BNC connector for phono (as opposed to the RCA connector used by almost all other manufacturers).

-Until 1989, the company's electronics could be readily identified by their heavy black aluminium casing.
-Since their replacement by the 'olive' range, the earlier vintages are affectionately known as 'chrome bumper' models Electrically, the amplifiers are matched and designed to be used together.
+Until 1989, the company's electronics could be identified by their heavy black aluminium casing.
+Since their replacement by the 'olive' range, the earlier vintages are known as 'chrome bumper' models.
+Electrically, the amplifiers are matched and designed to be used together.
 Naim warns against experimentation with other manufacturers' components, particularly in the case for some "high-end" loudspeaker cables, whose L/C characteristics were said by Naim to present unstable loads to the high-current devices used in Naim power amplifiers.

 As with other brands such as Arcam and Cyrus, the company's instruction manuals state that "better and more consistent performance will be achieved if the system is left switched on for long periods."
-Many reviewers have also remarked on equipment sounding significantly better several weeks after being left switched on.
+Reviewers have remarked on equipment sounding significantly better several weeks after being left switched on.